EdZielinski/Project3/README.md

 * views.py

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The views.py file is where we house the functions that the user sees through our HTML pages associated with each function.
-The functions in the pinocchio project are as follow:
+The functions in the pinocchio project are summarized below:

+* First is index, which displays the index page, which basically delivers some text and videos
+* Next view is menu which uses the food, option, and sizes tables to build the menu and create a dictionary to store the menu.
+So we loop over food, sizes and options to create the dictionary.
+Once we have a dictionary with the menu, then we give it to the template menu.html.
+So when you loop over the keys of the menu dictionary you get the menu.
+Next you create the menu with the food item.
+These items were entered into the database first.
+Then you add the options and then the sizes.
+You create a table for each type.
+If they just open the login page the request type would be get.
+It will not be post.
+Post is when they submit the form.
+So when they are just opening the login page this part will run and open the login.
+If the form is submitted, then the if part will run and the user will be logged in.
+Same is true for the register page.
+*

 **Requirements met**